What is the Standard Size of a Besser Block?

 In Australia, the common name for concrete blocks is Besser Block which comes from a prominent concrete block moulding equipment manufacturer, Besser.

 Besser blocks come in a variety of sizes.
 The most common block widths in Australian construction are 140mm (150 Series ) and 190mm (200 Series).

-Concrete blocks, when reinforced with vertical and horizontal steel reinforcement, are conventionally used to form extenal load bearing walls in residential houses.
+Concrete blocks, when reinforced with vertical and horizontal steel reinforcement, are conventionally used to form external load-bearing walls in residential houses.

-Concrete Besser Blocls can also be used to form retaining walls and even elevator walls in buildings up to 8 storeys.
+Concrete Besser Blocks can also be used to form retaining walls and even elevator walls in buildings up to 8 storeys.

-Besser Blocks are a popular form of construction because of a number of useful characteristics:
+Besser Blocks are a popular form of construction because of several useful characteristics: